-- a) Investment compartments the management regulations of private equity or venture capital funds may now establish that the fund may be divided into several investment compartments, named "subfunds". - Management may change certain aspects of the management regulations (e.g. details of the manager and reduction in management fees) in private equity funds without the consent of unit holders. - Own funds requirements private equity and venture capital companies must have their own funds corresponding to 0.02% of the amount of the net value of assets under management exceeding €250 million.
+- a) Investment compartments the management regulations of private equity or venture capital funds may now establish that the fund may be divided into several investment compartments, named "subfunds". - b) Management may change certain aspects of the management regulations (e.g. details of the manager, and reduction in management fees) in private equity funds without the consent of unit holders. - c) Own funds requirements private equity and venture capital companies must have their own funds corresponding to 0.02% of the amount of the net value of assets under management exceeding €250 million.

-However, the main innovation put in place by the enactment of Law no. 18/2015 is imposing a more demanding regulatory framework to management entities of collective undertakings which have assets under management with a value exceeding: (i) $\[\in \]$ 100 million, when the respective portfolios include assets acquired with leverage; or (ii) $\[\in \]$ 500 million, when the respective portfolios do not include assets acquired through leverage and regarding which there are no reimbursement rights which may be exercised during a five-year period counting from the date of initial investment.
+However, the main innovation put in place by the enactment of Law no. 18/2015 is imposing a more demanding regulatory framework to management entities of private equity funds that have assets under management with a value exceeding: (i) $\in$ 100 million, when the respective portfolios include assets acquired with leverage; or (ii) $\in$ 500 million, when the respective portfolios do not include assets acquired through leverage and regarding which there are no reimbursement rights that may be exercised during a five-year period counting from the date of initial investment.

-Such funds are now subject to, inter alia, the following obligations:
+Such funds are now subject to, inter alia, the following obligations arising from the regime implemented by the Alternative Investment Fund Managers Directive ("AIFMD"):

-- their incorporation is subject to the prior authorisation of CMVM: - risk management should be functionally and hierarchically separated from the operating units, including the portfolio management function; - measures should be taken to identify situations of possible conflicts of interest as well as to prevent, manage and monitor conflicts of interest: - d) CMVM shall be informed of the intention to delegate services to third parties for carrying out functions in the name of the above-mentioned managing entities; - managing entities shall employ an appropriate liquidity management system; and - f) applicability of "EU passport rules" (i.e. the ability to market units of private equity funds in other EU countries or third countries)
+- their incorporation is subject to the prior authorisation of the CMVM; - risk management should be functionally and hierarchically separated from the operating units, including the portfolio management function; - measures should be taken to identify situations of possible conflicts of interest as well as to prevent, manage and monitor conflicts of interest; - the CMVM shall be informed of the intention to delegate services to third parties for carrying out functions in the name of the above-mentioned managing entities; - managing entities shall employ an appropriate liquidity management system; and - applicability of "EU passport rules" (i.e. the ability to market units of private equity funds in other EU countries or third countries).